 Drive 13 miles • 22 minutes

 With a warm climate and miles of white-sand beaches fringed by luxuriant woods and forest, Jekyll Island reigns as an idyllic summer playground for families looking to combine outdoor recreation with scenic beauty and a dose of history.
+There are plenty of campgrounds in Jekyll island allowing you to make the most of your time on this Georgian paradise.
 The smallest of Georgia’s barrier islands, Jekyll Island gained notoriety as a vacation destination in 1886, when the nation’s empire builders established winter estates off the mainland.
 Many of these Gilded Age palaces are available for touring today.
 Ten miles of shoreline and five distinct beaches provide a stretch of sand to suit every taste.
 Home to “nature’s jungle gym,” Driftwood Beach is a must-see.

 Drive 93 miles • 1 hour, 31 minutes

 Savannah Historic District is a wonderland of sprawling squares, oak draped with Spanish moss and opulent fountains.
 Go on a ghost tour to learn about this iconic city’s compelling past.
 Savannah’s historic kernel is the nation’s largest Historic Landmark District and the town’s undisputed highlight.